A long time ago in a galaxy far away….

 Tycho Brahe, who had a metal nose, challenged Aristotlean astronomy

 Two Danish stamps in my collection, pictured at the left, commemorate the 16th Century Danish astronomer, Tycho Brahe.
-Working without a telescope (which hadn’t been invented), Brahe made a significant observation that contradicted Aristotle’s theory of the immutability of the heavens, and helped to launched him on his career in astronomy.
+Working without a telescope (which hadn’t been invented), Brahe made a significant observation that contradicted Aristotle’s theory of the immutability of the heavens.

-In researching the stamps shown at the left, I learned about Brahe’s 1572 observation2 of a supernova which had unexpectedly appeared in the constellation Cassiopeia; the supernova, an explosion of a star, is shown as a white star at the top of the stamp at the far left.
+In researching the stamps, I learned about Brahe’s 1572 observation2 of a supernova which unexpectedly appeared in the constellation Cassiopeia; the supernova, an explosion of a star, is shown as a white star at the top of the stamp.
 Brahe himself is shown on the other stamp, displaying his metal nose.3

 The next year, in 1573, Brahe published De nova stella (On the new star), arguing that since the Stella Nova, unlike the planets, did not move against the background of other stars, it could not be a planet.
-In addition, since it remained in place among those stars, a place that had previously been empty, the heavens were not unchanging like the Roman Catholic Church insisted, challenging its Aristotlean belief in the inalterable perfection of the “supralunary sphere” (everything beyond the orbit of the moon) and the corresponding belief that the “sublunar sphere” (Earth) was the centre around which everything else moved.
-He criticized those who dismissed his observations, writing in the preface to De nova stella, “O crassa ingenia.
+And, since it was in a location that had previously been assumed to be empty space, Brahe challenged the Aristotlean belief in the inalterable perfection of the “supralunary sphere” (everything beyond the orbit of the moon) and the corresponding belief that the “sublunar sphere” (Earth) was the centre around which everything else moved.
+Brahe criticized those who dismissed his observations, writing in the preface to De nova stella, “O crassa ingenia.
 O caecos coeli spectatores" ("Oh thick wits.
 Oh blind watchers of the sky").4

 Brahe’s Nova stella is still with us, and still where it was 1572, in the constellation Cassiopeia.
-It enjoys three astronomical designations: SN 1572 (Supernova 1572), B Cas (Cassiopeia B), or 3C 10 (Third Cambridge Catalogue of Radio Sources 10).
+It exists as a still-expanding globe of gas and high-energy particles and enjoys three astronomical designations: SN 1572 (Supernova 1572), B Cas (Cassiopeia B), or 3C 10 (Third Cambridge Catalogue of Radio Sources 10).
+It’s invisible in wavelengths that we humans evolved with, but x-ray images reveal its structure, as shown in the image at the left.

 Brahe was correct in his belief that the Universe was indeed alterable, but even he could not have comprehended the power of a supernova: astronomers believe that a supernova as close to earth as 26 light years would destroy our ozone layer and result in another mass extinction event, like that of the dinosaurs, except that the extinction would include us.
 A star that is 26 light years from earth is very close in galactic terms.
 Astronomers estimate the diameter of the observable universe to be about 3,600,000,000 light years in diameter.
 Or, to put it another way…